 During their growing season, Cereus cacti like regular fertilizing.
-A balanced, water-soluble fertilizer, which has been diluted to 1/4 strength, can be added to the water for each watering.
+A balanced, water-soluble fertilizer, diluted to 1/4 strength, can be added to the water for each watering.
 A 10-10-10 fertilizer is ideal.
 Instead of making a solution of water and fertilizer, there are also dry fertilizers.
 They are applied to the soil surface or mixed with the soil when repotting.
 Do not fertilize during the winter.

 While Cereus cacti are young, it is recommended to repot each year in early spring to provide them with fresh soil, inspect the root system, and move them to larger pots if necessary.
-Once they mature, repot only when your cactus is outgrowing its pot.
+Once they mature, repot when your cactus is outgrowing its pot.
 Knock away old soil, prune away any dead roots, then replace your Cereus in a new pot and backfill with fresh soil.
 Wait for a week or two before watering the repotted cactus.

 How to Propagate Cereus